 Couture in Clinic x Medelita: LGBTQ in Medicine

 I recently had the pleasure of contributing to Medelita’s blog as part of their diversity in medicine campaign!
-This article required a lot of reflection and vulnerability but ultimately, I’m proud to let my voice be heard and be advocate for LGBTQ providers and patients.
+This article required a lot of reflection and vulnerability but ultimately, I’m proud to let my voice be heard and be an advocate for LGBTQ providers and patients.
 If you’ve made your way to my blog, I urge you to read this article and educate yourself on inclusive techniques to use in your practice (and in your daily life)!
 Read more below to check it out!

 “My sexuality accounts for one of the thousands of things that people know about me, and it’s not all that I am.
 By honoring the diversity in all of us, we create a happier, healthier society!”